HigherOrderCO/Kind/SYNTAX.md

 {x: A} B(x)
 ```

-Sigma literals can be used to write sigma types, or dependent pairs.
+Sigma literals can be used to write sigma types or dependent pairs.
 They are
 expanded to:

 ```
 Sigma(A, (x) B(x))
 ```

-With `Sigma` as defined in the base libraries.
+With `Sigma` as defined in the base library.
 In the same way that forall (aka
-Pi, aka the dependent function type) can be read as "forall", Sigmas can be read
+Pi, aka the dependent function type) can be read as "forall", `Sigma`s can be read
 as "there exists".
 So, for example, the program below:

 ```